kalviumcommunity/S81-1225-Nova-FullStack-Nextjs-CampusNotes/notes/README.md

 CampusNotes demonstrates how modern full-stack applications can leverage **Next.js rendering strategies**, **Docker**, and **CI/CD pipelines** to achieve scalable, secure, and reliable cloud deployments.

 This project reflects real-world engineering practices and production-ready architectural thinking.

+---

+## Branching & PR Workflow 🔀
+We follow a standard branching and pull request workflow to keep the codebase stable and maintainable.
+See `docs/branching_and_pr_workflow.md` for full details, including branch naming conventions, PR process, and branch protection guidance.

+- PR template: `.github/pull_request_template.md`
+- Code review checklist: `.github/CODE_REVIEW_CHECKLIST.md`
+- Add screenshots of branch protection and passing PRs to `.github/placeholder-screenshots/`

+If you want, create a branch off `main` (e.g., `chore/add-pr-template-branching-docs`), make changes, push the branch, and open a PR to demonstrate the workflow.

+---